semihataman161/solar-system-augmented-reality-project/README.md

 # SolarSystemAR

-1. General Structure of Application:
+1. General Structure of Application:&nbsp;

   1.1.
-General Structure of Folders:\
+General Structure of Folders:&nbsp;
-  I have grouped my application files structured inside the DataFiles folder.\ I have Animations, Audios, Fonts, Logo, Materials, Scenes, Scripts, and Textures folder in the DataFiles folder.\ I also structured each of these subfolders according to my scenes.\ For example, I have three scenes in my application which are named as MenuScene, ARScene, InformationScene\ thus I have ARSceneTextures, InformationSceneTextures, and MenuSceneTextures folders inside the Textures folder.\
+  I have grouped my application files structured inside the DataFiles folder.&nbsp;
+  I have Animations, Audios, Fonts, Logo, Materials, Scenes, Scripts, and Textures folder in the DataFiles folder.&nbsp;
+  I also structured each of these subfolders according to my scenes.&nbsp;
+  For example, I have three scenes in my application which are named as MenuScene, ARScene, InformationScene&nbsp;
+  thus I have ARSceneTextures, InformationSceneTextures, and MenuSceneTextures folders inside the Textures folder.&nbsp;

   1.2.
 General Structure of Scripts:\
   I have ButtonStates folder which holds the information about the buttons on InformationScene,\